Advanced c interview questions and answers

 Explanation:

-All the segments are used for specific purpose.
-Like segment number 15 is used for ROM, segment number 14 is used for BIOS etc.
+Each segment is designated for a specific purpose; for instance, segment number 15 is allocated for ROM, and segment number 14 is designated for BIOS.

-1. All the local variables of default storage class.
+1. 1.
+Local variables with the default storage class.

-3. Integer constants, character constants, string constants, float constants etc in any expression.
+3. 3.
+Constants, including integer constants, character constants, string constants, float constants, etc., used in expressions.

-Variables in the stack area are always deleted when program control reaches it out of scope.
-Due to this stack area is also called temporary memory area.
+Variables stored in the stack area are automatically deallocated when program control exits their scope.
+Consequently, the stack area is often referred to as the temporary memory area.
 For example:

 What will be output of following c code?